A guest blog from James Legan, MD

-Of course, true patient engagement is not a one-size-fits-all approach.
+Of course, a true patient engagement strategy is not a one-size-fits-all approach.
 It’s a strategy and a service.
 Patient want options and have their preferences respected.
-Updox Secure Text is one additional, easy way to connect with patients and partner with them in their care.
+Updox Secure Text is one additional, easy way to leverage mobile patient communication and partner with them in their care.
 I wish I had started Secure Texting years ago.
 It’s by far easier than the patient portal and patients love it.

 James Legan, MD

 Follow me on Twitter at @Jimmie_vanagon